Home | Contact Us | Facebook | X (Twitter)

 Thank you for stopping by and be sure to check back soon.
 For there is more to come.
 Have a great day.

-She started to run again.
-She had no choice.
-She had to do everything she could to get away from him.
-Vehicle sounds from the highway had gotten louder.
 She ran farther and farther.
-Finally, she reached the edge of the forest.
-She stood there and stared into the darkness of the highway while she tried to catch her breath.
+Finally, she reached the highway.
+Lucy stood there and stared into the darkness while she tried to catch her breath.

 Suddenly, she heard a noise behind her.
 She turned to look.
 But it was to late.
-While she had stopped to catch her breath, her captor had caught up with her.
-He grabbed hold of her.
+While she had stopped to catch her breath, John had caught up with her.
+He grabbed ahold of her.
 As she struggled to get away, he started dragging her back away from the highway and into the forest.

 To Be Continued . . .

-We hope you’ve enjoyed this first installment of Her Turn To Die.
+We hope you’ve enjoyed the fifth installment of Her Turn To Die.
 If there are any questions or comments, please feel free to contact us right here and please don’t forget to follow us on social media for updates.
 And if you haven’t done so already, could you please share this website with everyone in your network?

 Here are the links for Facebook and X (Twitter).